MadStudioRoblox/ProfileService/docs/tutorial/settingup.md

-**ProfileService** is supposed to be a ModuleScript which you can place inside your Roblox place's **ServerScriptService** or wherever else you prefer.
+ProfileService is supposed to be a ModuleScript which you can place inside your Roblox game's *ServerScriptService* or wherever else is preferred.
 ProfileService can only be used server-side

 ### Option #1: Get ProfileService from the Roblox library